Tunable Enhancement of Magnetization Dynamics by Crystal Cut at Interface Exchange Coupled $\alpha$-Fe$_2$O$_3$/NiFe Heterostructures

 The spin dynamics of the uniform FM resonance mode in these samples were studied using Cryogenic Ferromagnetic Resonance Spectroscopy (Cryo-FMR) based on an assembly of a coplanar waveguide connected to a Vector Network Analyzer (VNA) with \SI{43}{\giga\hertz} bandwidth.
 The investigation was conducted by systematically varying the system temperature from 40 to \SI{400}{\kelvin}.

-Figure~\ref{fig:figure 1} presents schematics, experimental data and theoretical modeling for two selected $\alpha$-Fe$_2$O$_3$/Py heterostructures to demonstrate the salient features of Néel-vector control of FM spin dynamics.
+Figure~\ref{fig:figure_1} presents schematics, experimental data and theoretical modeling for two selected $\alpha$-Fe$_2$O$_3$/Py heterostructures to demonstrate the salient features of N\'eel-vector control of FM spin dynamics.

-We first focus on results based on the (0001) heterostructure that is schematically depicted in Fig.~\ref{fig:figure 1}(a).
-In Fig.~\ref{fig:figure 1}(c), we show the FMR spectra and theoretical model obtained at \SI{300}{\kelvin} - well above the Morin transition of $\alpha$-Fe$_2$O$_3$.
+We first focus on results based on the (0001) heterostructure that is schematically depicted in Fig.~\ref{fig:figure_1}(a).
+In Fig.~\ref{fig:figure_1}(c), we show the FMR spectra and theoretical model obtained at \SI{300}{\kelvin} - well above the Morin transition of $\alpha$-Fe$_2$O$_3$.
 Specifically, we show the color-coded $\mathrm{Re}(d\textsubscript{D} S\textsubscript{21}/dH)$ spectra obtained by performing the derivative divide~\cite{maier2018note} data processing of our raw $S\textsubscript{21}$ VNA-FMR data.
-Multiple resonance lines above \SI{10}{\giga\hertz} are observed and attributed to the magnetostatic quasi-FMR response of $\alpha$-Fe$_2$O$_3$.
-These $\alpha$-Fe$_2$O$_3$ resonances are analyzed in more detail in the SI~\cite{SI} and will not be discussed further here in order to focus on the Néel-vector control of the Py FMR instead.
-At lower frequencies, we observe a further single resonance line in panel (b) that we attribute to the Py FMR response.
+Multiple resonance lines above 10 GHz are observed and attributed to the quasi-FMR response of the cuboid-shaped $\alpha$-Fe$_2$O$_3$ crystal~\cite{damon1960magnetostatic}.
+We observe these modes also in a bare $\alpha$-Fe$_2$O$_3$ crystal without Py layer (see SI~\cite{SI}).
+In the following, we focus on the Py resonance because the large volume of the $\alpha$-Fe$_2$O$_3$ crystal prevents the observation of interfacial effects on its spin dynamics.
+At lower frequencies, we observe a further single resonance line in panel (c) that we attribute to the Py FMR response.
 Noteworthy is, that for $H_0\rightarrow 0$, the FMR frequency is approximately $f=\SI{5}{\giga\hertz}$, while we would expect $f\rightarrow 0$ for an isolated Py film~\cite{zhao2016experimental, klemmer2000ferromagnetic}.

-Conversely, Fig.~\ref{fig:figure 1}(e) presents the FMR spectra recorded at \SI{40}{\kelvin}, where the resonance mode of $\alpha$-Fe$_2$O$_3$ is well outside of the shown frequency range due to the transition of $\alpha$-Fe$_2$O$_3$ from canted AFM to collinear AFM.
+Conversely, Fig.~\ref{fig:figure_1}(e) presents the FMR spectra recorded at \SI{40}{\kelvin}, where the resonance mode of $\alpha$-Fe$_2$O$_3$ is well outside of the frequency range of our experimental setup due to the transition of $\alpha$-Fe$_2$O$_3$ from canted AFM to collinear AFM.
 Importantly, we observe that the Py FMR frequency is now approaching $f\rightarrow 0$ for $H_0\rightarrow 0$.
 By comparing to panel (c) we furthermore observe that the Py resonance frequencies at \SI{300}{\kelvin} and \SI{40}{\kelvin} are similar at large $H_0$.